Peck's personal Web site

 Up into the Valdaosta, or Aosta Valley

 Fort Bard on a gorge of the Dora Baltea river; fortifications here monitored trade and travelers down the Aosta Valley since the time of Theodoric in the 5th century and a later 10th century castle -- in 1800, 400 Austrians and locals held up Napoleon's 40,000-strong invasion army for two weeks here -- but the present structures were built by the Savoy dynasty in the 1830s.
 The establishment, long neglected, was renovated and reopened in 2006 as the 'Museum of the Alps' and hosts exhibitions, art galleries, and cultural performances.
+(We went back to check it out more thoroughly some months later.)

 A small hilltop castle, higher in the mountains